wikm360/xray-client/README.md

 ## Features
-- Run with proxy and TUN
+- Run with system proxy and TUN
 - import subscriptions / import configs (Vmess,vless for now )
 - manage subscriptions (Delete , Update , Edit)
 - Tcping or Real-delay for all configs